martyndavies/nexmo-sms-translator/README.md

 ![Ngrok in Terminal](https://cl.ly/2j2a401D0D0t/[86d18c55ebd03b172d79f09b5ed91fbc]_Image%202018-04-16%20at%2012.27.21%20pm.png)

 In the *Your Numbers* section of the Nexmo dashboard, you can edit the settings for the number you're using for the app.
-Set the webhook to point to the URL that Nrgok gave you:
+Set the webhook to point to the URL that Ngrok gave you:

 ![Nexmo Edit Number](https://cl.ly/0w3J0N1W3d26/Image%202018-04-16%20at%2012.37.50%20pm.png)